 GRAVITY can be requested with both ATs (using NAOMI) and UTs (using MACAO or CIAO) as feeding telescopes.
 Both Visitor and Service Mode observations are offered.
 The limiting magnitudes of the instrument are advertised on the GRAVITY Instrument Description webpage.
 The instrument can be used as spectro-imager in single- and dual-field mode in low, medium and high spectral resolution.
 Users are advised not to use low spectral resolution in single-field, since the FT already provides low resolution data on the science target.
 Although GRAVITY's astrometric mode continues to undergo commissioning, ESO invites proposals with the goal of performing astrometric measurements since P102.
-To request such observations, Astrometry must be selected as instrument configuration in the proposal (box 14).
+To request such observations, astrometry must be selected as the type of interferometric observation during the preparation of the observing runs of a proposal.
 ESO is also working on a scheme to optimise operations for aperture synthesis imaging with PIONIER or GRAVITY with the ATs.
 More information on this scheme can be found in the Call for Proposals and the VLTI user manual.